 Occasionally a tooth that has undergone endodontic treatment fails to heal or pain continues despite therapy.
 Although rare, sometimes a tooth initially responds to root canal therapy but becomes painful or diseased months or years later.
 When either of these situations occur, the tooth often can be maintained with a second endodontic treatment.

-Previous endodontic treatment that has failed may be best dealt with by the specialist.
-This includes dealing with blockages, ledges and perforations, the removal of posts as well as existing root filling materials – including pastes, gutta percha and silver points as well as fractured instruments.
+Previous endodontic treatment that has failed may be best dealt with by a specialist.
+Failures may be due to blockages, ledges and perforations within the root.
+Sometimes it is necessary to remove posts, fractured instruments as well as existing root filling materials to access the failed treatment.

-Endodontic therapy when done properly and under ideal circumstances has a very high degree of success, up to 90%.
-Since all teeth do not always follow this criteria, we will discuss with you the chances of success for your specific tooth, before any endodontic procedure is done to help you make an informed decision.
+Endodontic therapy when done properly usually has a very high degree of success.
+We will discuss with you the chances of success for your specific tooth, before any endodontic procedure is started to help you make an informed decision.